 This initiative is part of the Victorian Government’s Experience Economy Survival Package providing urgent support to help a range of key attractions, organisations and associations ride out the economic impacts of the coronavirus (COVID-19) pandemic and help them reboot, rebound and recover.

 What grants are available?

 The Community Sport Sector Short-term Survival Package includes $40 million for community sport organisations in two streams:

 - Stream 1 - grants for state sporting associations, regional sports assemblies and academies and other state sport and recreational bodies (now closed)

-For specific details on the program, including the objectives of the funding, the number of applications that can be submitted under each stream, the grant amounts available and eligibility of applications please refer to the guidelines.
+For specific details on the program, including the objectives of the funding, the number of applications that can be submitted, the grant amounts available and eligibility of applications please refer to the program guidelines.